Read Smith’s plans for the spring 2021 semester.

 Can students have visitors in on-campus housing?

-Houses are open only to Smith College students in residence—no off-campus visitors are allowed under any circumstances.
-Guests who are Smith College students in residence are allowed in other students’ rooms so long as they are following physical distancing guidelines.
+No. Houses are open only to Smith College students in residence—no off-campus visitors are allowed under any circumstances.
+In green mode, guests who are Smith College students in residence are allowed in other students’ rooms so long as they are following our mask and physical distancing guidelines.
 A maximum of two guests are allowed in one room at a time.
 Please note that if the campus moves out of the green/low-risk operating mode, further restrictions will be put in place.

 Can students in residence travel off campus?

-Off-campus travel must be limited to a radius of 10 miles from campus and reserved for essential needs only.
+In green mode, off-campus travel must be limited to a radius of 10 miles from campus and reserved for essential needs only.
 Urgent travel needs outside this radius should be brought to the attention of firstname.lastname@example.org.
 Please note that the City of Northampton, like Smith, requires that masks or approved face coverings be worn in public at all times.
 Please note that if the campus moves out of the green/low-risk operating mode, further restrictions will be put in place.

 What happens if I get sick with COVID-19?
 Will I be able to stay in my own room?

 In keeping with CDC guidelines, the college will follow a special protocol for ill students requiring isolation or quarantine in dedicated housing.

 Which houses will be used for isolation and quarantine?